 Let us look at some effects of these proposals.
-On the birth of a child, it would become the recipient of a periodic cash payment.
-This, of course, would be spent by its parents, so that the child would not be-as so many now are-a "burden" on its parents.
-We are already familiar with this idea in principle through Child Endowment; but Child Endowment has become quite inadequate through inflation.
-Here again, the importance of a falling price-level is apparent.
+On the the supreme importance of the individual.
+Each individual birth of a child, it would become the recipient of a periodic is to be considered as potentially the most perfect of his kind; cash payment.
+This, of course, would be spent by its parents, "burden" on its parents.
+We are already familiar with this controlled by careful selection of characteristics; but each Endowment has become quite inadequate through inflation.

-As, over the years, the purchasing power of the dividend increased, it would come to cover more and more of the expenses of rearing and educating a child.
-Received, at first, by the parents on behalf of the child, it would nevertheless help to establish the essential independence of the child.
+As, over the years, the purchasing power of the dividend theless help to establish the essential independence of the child.
 We are not unacquainted with such a situation; some children are heirs to an income from birth, and this provides for their upbringing in almost any circumstances, and gives them a feeling of security and independence as they become old enough to understand these circumstances.

 The National Dividend, beginning as a relatively small amount, would need to have a purchasing power just sufficient to maintain an individual.
-It appears to be desirable that it should increase only slowly much beyond this until society had become adjusted to new concepts, and had outgrown the more prominent evils which have appeared as the result of materialism and 'Welfareism'.
+It appears to be desirable that it should increase only slowly much beyond this until society had become adjusted to new concepts, and had outgrown the more prominent evils, which have appeared as the result of materialism and 'Welfareism'.
 But at a low initial level it would give the recipient a degree of true independence and yet leave him with an incentive to earn more.
 He would be more free to choose how to earn more.